-It's amazing how the intent of something said can be so clear at the time it was first spoken and heard - yet the original motivation can become lost later on...
+It's amazing how the intent of something said can be so clear at the time it was first spoken and heard - yet the original motivation becomes totally lost later on.

 Like the kid who leaves for the lake to go fishing.
-His mom says, "under no circumstances are you to swim!"

-But when the boy gets to the lake he rationalizes, "Mom said no swimming, she didn't say anything about wading in."
-And before you know it he's in waist-deep.
+His mom tells him, "under no circumstances are you to swim!"
+But at the lake the boy rationalizes, "Mom said no swimming, she didn't say anything about wading..."
+And before you know it he's waist-deep in the water.

-It's amazing how kids get legalistic when it's convenient.
-Here's my point, often it's easier to uphold the letter of the law, than to keep the spirit of the law.
+It's amazing how kids can get legalistic when it's convenient.
+My point is, often it's easier to uphold the letter of the law, than it is to keep the spirit of the law.\

 I read where a man named Terry Allen, age 34, was arrested in San Antonio, Texas on charges of breaking and entering.
 He was caught red-handed removing the burglar bars from the window of a beauty salon.
 Yet Allen told the judge he was guilty of simple theft, not the more serious crime of breaking and entering.

 Mr. Allen said he never had any intention of entering the salon, all he wanted was the burglar bars.
-The thief was worried about crime in his neighborhood, and he wanted to install the burglar bars at his own house.

-The judge didn't buy it!... and neither does God.
+The thief was worried about crime in his neighborhood and wanted to install the burglar bars at his own house.
+The judge didn't buy it!... and neither does God...